 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
-The extent to which our procedures are capable of detecting irregularities, including fraud, is detailed below
+The extent to which our procedures are capable of detecting irregularities, including fraud, is detailed below.

 Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to the Companies Act 2006, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to management bias in accounting estimates and judgemental areas of the financial statements.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to principal risks were related to posting non-standard or unusual journal entries to either inflate revenue and management bias in accounting estimates and judgemental areas of the financial statements, such as impairment assessments.
 Audit procedures performed by the engagement team included:

-- Discussions with the Board, management, internal audit, management involved in the risk and compliance functions and the group and company's legal function, including consideration of known or suspected instances of non-compliance with laws and regulation and fraud. - Reviewing relevant meeting minutes including those of the Quilter Cheviot Governance, Audit and Risk Committee. - Identifying and testing journal entries, in particular any journal entries posted with unusual characteristics, where any such journal entries were identified. - Challenging assumptions and judgements made by management in their significant accounting estimates, in particular in relation to the valuation of the investment in subsidiaries. - Designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing.
+• Discussions with the Governance, Audit and Risk Committee, internal audit, management involved in the risk, compliance and legal functions, including considerations of known or suspected instances of non-compliance with laws and regulations and fraud;

+- Reviewing minutes of meetings of the board of directors, as well as those from the Quilter Cheviot Governance, Audit and Risk Committee; - Identifying and testing journal entries based on our risk criteria; - Challenging assumptions and judgements made by management in their critical accounting estimates, where appropriate; and - Designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing.